sauravmishra1710/sauravmishra1710/README.md

 - :computer: I’m currently working on: 👨🏼‍💻

-    - Python GUI application to detect Covid-19 from Chest X-Ray images.
     - A SNAPSHOT ENSEMBLING model to detect malarial parasites in red blood cell images.
 An implementation of the paper titled ***"Snapshot Ensembles: Train 1, get M for free"*** @ https://arxiv.org/abs/1704.00109